This nacho cheese sauce is sharp and creamy, and everything you ever dreamed of smothering over nachos, veggies, or a giant pretzel.

 - 1 1/2 teaspoons cornstarch

 - 1 12-ounce can (1 1/2 cups) evaporated milk

 - 2 teaspoons hot sauce optional

 - 1/8 teaspoon ground cayenne pepper plus more as needed

-- To a medium saucepan, add shredded cheese and cornstarch and toss to coat.
-Add evaporated milk, hot sauce, salt, and cayenne.
+- In a large bowl, combine shredded cheese and cornstarch and toss to coat.

-- Remove from heat and taste.
-Add more salt, cayenne, or hot sauce if desired.
+- Add hot sauce, salt, and cayenne, and then taste and add more if needed.
 Serve over nachos, fries, or steamed vegetables and enjoy!